shamim0754/EJB/readme.md

 ### Client of Session Bean###

 ### Steps to create a bean of before 2.0 style ###
-1. Create bean class with all of the business method
+1. Create bean class with all of the business method implementation
 2. Create two interface for the bean
-	1. Component Interface either local or remote
+	1. Component Interface either local or remote :
 	2. Home Interface